Advanced French 2

-To enhance students' translation and reading comprehension skills through the study of texts varying in style and register.
-To enable students to produce more advanced pieces of writing in French To enhance students' advanced oral and aural skills through conversation exercises and selected audio-visual materials varying in tone and register.
-To enhance vocabulary acquisition and incorporate idiomatically complex expressions into oral and written work.
-To develop a more complex understanding of advanced grammatical structures and an ability to use such grammatical constructions in written and oral expression.
-To discuss and defend arguments and ideas in group and one-to-one discussions.
-To understand key aspects informing contemporary French identities.
+This module aims to enhance students' translation and reading comprehension skills through the study of texts varying in style and register.
+Students will be able to produce more advanced pieces of writing in French.
+The module will enhance students' advanced oral and aural skills through conversation exercises and selected audio-visual materials varying in tone and register.
+Students will enhance students' vocabulary acquisition and ability to incorporate idiomatically complex expressions into oral and written work.
+Students will develop a more complex understanding of advanced grammatical structures and an ability to use such grammatical constructions in written and oral expression.
+They will be able to discuss and defend arguments and ideas in group and one-to-one discussions, as well as understand key aspects informing contemporary French identities.
 Students on this module will be working towards achieving B2 on the Common European Framework of Reference for Languages (CEFR).

 This module provides continuation from LZF-1001, and aims to enhance the written oral and aural skills of advanced (post A-level) students of French.
 It comprises text-based classes in which students have the opportunity to enhance their translation and writing skills, as well as oral/aural classes, in which a range of advanced audio and visual aids are employed to stimulate group discussions and debates.
 Throughout the module, students also have the opportunity extend their knowledge of more complex areas of grammar.
 The texts and materials used in this module are chosen from a range of sources from the media and literary works in order to familiarise students with variations in tone and register, as well as to improve comprehension of different Francophone accents.
 Through these materials, students will also gain an insight into particular French themes and issues that relate to contemporary life and society in the French-speaking world.
 Learning outside of the classroom is supported through a co-curricular Self-Study Portfolio.